mikepfrank/dynamic/README.md

 computations.
 See the [project homepage](https://cfwebprod.sandia.gov/cfdocs/CompResearch/templates/insert/softwre.cfm?sw=56 "Dynamic homepage") for links to related publications.

-## 1. Copyright notice and licensing terms
+## 1. Copyright Notice and Licensing Terms

 The following information may also be found in the file LICENSE.txt.